 - allow local authorities to set and vary planning fees in accordance with the needs of their local area.
 To prevent abuse there should be an upper limit or cap on the level of fees.
-To allow sufficient discretion to local authorities, this cap should be significantly higher than the current fees that can be charged; and - provide that the money raised from these fees is ring-fenced for expenditure on planning and development.258 Fixing our broken housing market set out the 2015 Government's intention to increase nationally set planning fees: Local authorities will be able to increase fees by 20% from July 2017 if they commit to invest the additional fee income in their planning department.
-We are also minded to allow an increase of a further 20% for those authorities who are delivering the homes their communities need and we will consult further on the detail.
-Alongside we will keep the resourcing of local authority planning departments, and where fees can be charged, under review.
-259 The 20% fee increase was introduced on 17 January 2018.
+To allow sufficient discretion to local authorities, this cap should be significantly higher than the current fees that can be charged; and - provide that the money raised from these fees is ring-fenced for expenditure on planning and development.
+In Fixing our broken housing market, the 2015 Government said it intended to increase nationally set planning fees by 20%.
+The 20% fee increase was introduced on 17 January 2018.
 Consultation on additional increases in planning application fees was launched in September 2017.
-260 A summary of responses, together with the Government's view on the way forward was published on 5 March 2018.
-261 The Government said it would assess the impact of the fee increase introduced in January 2018 when considering any further increases.
-262 The Housing White Paper also set out an intention to consult on the introduction of a fee for making a planning appeal on the basis that Planning authorities have been able to charge higher fees since 17 January 2018.
-Based on activity at that time, the uplift was estimated to generate over £75 million of additional fee income annually 257 Select Committee on Economic Affairs, Building More Homes (1,751, PDF),15 July 2016, HL Paper 20 2016-17, para 120 258 Ibid., para 128 Department for Communities and Local Government (DCLG) Fixing our broken housing market, Cm 9352, February 2017, para 2.15 260 MHCLG, Planning for the right homes in the right places: consultation proposals, 14 September 2017 MHCLG, Government response to the Planning for the right homes in the right places consultation, 5 March 2018 262 Ibid., p31 "unnecessary appeals can be a source of delay and waste taxpayer's money."
-263 Planning for the Future (August 2020) committed to developing "a comprehensive resources and skills strategy for the planning sector to support the implementation of our reforms."264 A strategy would be developed incorporating the following elements: - Planning fees will be set on a national basis and cover the full cost of processing application types based on national benchmarking. - Subject to reform of developer contributions, a "small proportion of the income should be earmarked to local planning authorities to cover their overall planning costs, including the preparation and review of Local Plans and design codes and enforcement activities." - A "deep dive regulatory review" would "identify and eliminate outdated regulations which increase costs for local planning authorities, especially to the decision-making process." - Some local planning activities would still be funded through general taxation "given the public benefits from good planning". - Time limited funding would be available in line with the new burdens principle "to support local planning authorities to transition to the new planning system as part of the next Spending Review." - LPAs would be subject to a new performance framework "which ensures continuous improvement across all planning functions from Local Plans to decision-making and enforcement and enables early intervention if problems emerge with individual authorities." - Workforce planning and skills development, including training, would be for the local government sector to lead on, "working closely with Government, statutory consultees, planning consultancies and universities." - A commitment to "work with local planning authorities, professional bodies and the wider planning sector to ensure views about implementation are considered."265 The HCLG Committee (2021) identified a need for more resources for local authority planning departments and called for this to be confirmed before legislation is taken forward: There is a need for additional resources for planning departments, and specialist skills.
+A summary of responses, together with the Government's view on the way forward was published on 5 March 2018.
+The Government said it would assess the impact of the fee increase introduced in January 2018 when considering any further increases.
+The HCLG Committee (2021) identified a need for more resources for local authority planning departments and called for this to be confirmed before legislation is taken forward: There is a need for additional resources for planning departments, and specialist skills.
 The pressures on the system will only increase if the Government proceeds with its reforms, including the thirty-month timeframe for Local Plans, at the same time as local planning authorities are also operating the current system.
-The Ministry for Housing, Communities and Local Government should now seek to obtain a Treasury commitment for an additional £500 million over four years Department for Communities and Local Government (DCLG) Fixing our broken housing market, Cm 9352, February 2017, para 2.17 264 MHCLG, White paper: Planning for the Future, August 2020, p57 265 Ibid., pp57-58 for local planning authorities.
-Providing this certainty of funding should precede the introduction of the Planning Bill.266 The Lords Built Environment Committee considered local authority capacity and resources in Meeting housing demand (January 2022).
+The Ministry for Housing, Communities and Local Government should now seek to obtain a Treasury commitment for an additional £500 million over four years Housing, Communities and Local Government Committee, The future of the planning system in England, 10 June 2021, HC 38 2021-22, para 177 Select Committee on Economic Affairs, Building More Homes (PDF),15 July 2016, HL Paper 20 2016-17, para 120 &lt;sup>287 As above, para 128 Department for Communities and Local Government (DCLG) Fixing our broken housing market, Cm 9352, February 2017, para 2.15 &lt;sup>289 MHCLG, Planning for the right homes in the right places: consultation proposals, 14 September 2017 MHCLG, Government response to the Planning for the right homes in the right places consultation, 5 March 2018 &lt;sup>291 As above, p31 for local planning authorities.
+Providing this certainty of funding should precede the introduction of the Planning Bill.
+The Lords Built Environment Committee considered local authority capacity and resources in Meeting housing demand (January 2022).
 Witnesses told the Committee planning fees don't cover running costs.
 The Local Government Association said planning authorities need an additional £180 million in public subsidy.
-267 Other witnesses called for an increase in fees and for some Help to Buy investment to be redirected to ensure sites are built out.
-268 The Committee supported an increase in resources:
+Other witnesses called for an increase in fees and for some Help to Buy investment to be redirected to ensure sites are built out.
+The Committee supported an increase in resources: